 For September, Kale Stanchuk of Trail won the $1000 monthly prize draw.
 Kale recently bought a boat from Jones Boys, one of the local businesses supporting the KLAIP.
 He plans to use the two certificates to kit out his new boat.

 Several local kids also won great prizes in the October kids’ derby draw.
-Kids submitted trout heads from Rainbow or Bull trout that they caught on the main body of Kootenay Lake and were eligible to win Pelican Magna kayaks, Kokanee Mountain Zipline Tour packages, or fishing equipment.
+Kids submitted trout heads that they caught on the main body of Kootenay Lake and were eligible to win Pelican Magna kayaks, Kokanee Mountain Zipline Tour packages, or fishing equipment.

 Ty Walker of Fruitvale (pictured), who fishes with his grandfather, won a kid-sized kayak.
 Lemon Wyttig of Wynndel also won a kayak.
 Other winning kids are currently being contacted.